Why will the "World Blueberry Tour" start in Peru?

 In the case of organic blueberries, the growth is similar, increasing from 6.500 tons to 19.000 tons in the current season.

-"We hope that in the next five years organic blueberry exports will grow at the same rate as the blueberry industry, that is, between 10% and 15% of the total production would be organic," the executive told the media.
+"We hope that in the next five years, exports of organic blueberries will grow at the same rate as the blueberry industry, that is, between 10% and 15% of total production would be organic," the executive declared to the media.

 For these and many other reasons, the World Blueberry Tour will begin in Peru, with the XIX International Blueberry Seminar, on March 10, at The Westin Lima Hotel & Convention Center.